Constraints on sub-GeV dark matter boosted by cosmic rays from the CDEX-10 experiment at the China Jinping Underground Laboratory: Conclusions and discussions.

-\emph{ Conclusions and discussions.} Light dark matter boosted by cosmic rays are energetic and detectable in sub-GeV mass region.
-Constraints are derived by this work on sub-GeV light dark matter using CR boosting mechanism.
-More stringent limits are placed to the existing cosmological exclusion region for DM at mass ranges from 10 keV$/c^2$ to 1 GeV$/c^2$ which have not been experimentally explored.
-The impact of form factor is studied in the earth shielding process and higher upper bounds are derived.
-Those limits are highly model independent as only elastic scattering process is used to derive the results.
+Light DM particles boosted by CRs are energetic and detectable in the sub-GeV mass region.
+Constraints on the $\chi$-nucleon scattering cross section are derived in this study based on the 205.4 kg day dataset using the CR boosting mechanism.
+More stringent limits are placed on the existing cosmological exclusion region for DM at a mass range from 10 keV$/c^2$ to 1 GeV$/c^2$.

+During the CRDM calculation process, heavier CR nuclear components apart from the proton and helium are also taken into account, resulting in a doubling of the CRDM flux.
+Further, the unmodulated CR data with spatial distribution across the Galaxy generated by the $\tt GALPROP$ package are used.
+Previous CRDM studies used the modulated CR fluxes presented in Refs.~\cite{boschini_2017,Boschini_2018}, leading to conservative conclusions.
+Considering the inhomogeneity of the CR distribution, we use the $\tt GALPROP$ simulation package to calculate the value of $D_{eff}$ in this work and obtain a continuous function of the kinetic energy $T_{\chi}$ for different DM masses $m_{\chi}$, which is a more accurate approach compared with using a constant value~\cite{CRDM_PRD,CRDM_prl}.

+During the Earth attenuation calculation, some studies~\cite{CRDM_prl,CRDM_TJ,CRDM_ZYF} adopted a ballistic-trajectory assumption to model the propagation of DM in Earth's crust, which neglects the changing DM travel direction during the scattering process, leading to an extremely conservative conclusion.
+To improve the accuracy of the exclusion bound, we develop a Monte Carlo simulation package $\tt CJPL\_ESS$~\cite{cjpless}, in which the detailed topography of the Jinping Mountain is modeled, and the direction deviations of DM particles during their transportation are considered.
+The conventional Helm form factor is also adopted in the Earth attenuation simulation to evaluate the impact of the form factor, which depends on the energy scale of the momentum transfer during the scattering, whereas several works omitted it [$F(q)\sim 1$]~\cite{prospect,earthshielding,XQC1,CRDM_PRD}.
+The upper bound is elevated to $10^{-26}\ \rm cm^2$ due to these improvements.

-The constraints can be further improved after the CR-DM inelastic scattering process is considered~\cite{Guo:inelastoc,Bell:inelastic}.
-Advances in DM-electron scattering in crystal targets~\cite{electron} allow new constraints in DM-electron scattering to be derived in future work.
-In addition, up-scattering of DM by the supernova shock waves~\cite{sndm1,sndm2} can also be probed.
+These results are obtained within the context of the $\chi$-N SI elastic scattering interaction.
+The constraints can be further improved after considering the CR-DM inelastic scattering process~\cite{Guo:inelastic,Bell:inelastic,Feng:inelastic}.
+The approach proposed in this work can be extended to new DM models, such as the gravitationally interacting DM~\cite{GIMP} and the highly interactie particle relics DM~\cite{HYPER_DM}.
+Advances in DM-electron scattering calculation in crystal targets~\cite{electron} allow new constraints on sub-GeV DM-electron scattering to be obtained in future work~\cite{CDEX_DM_e}.
+Furthermore, up-scattering of DM by the supernova shock waves~\cite{sndm1,sndm2} can also be probed.